typescript-cheatsheets/react/README.md

 const CurrentUserContext = createContext<CurrentUserContextType>(null!);
 ```

-When you don't know what do choose, prefer runtime checking and throwing over type asserting.
+When you don't know what to choose, prefer runtime checking and throwing over type asserting.

 <!--END-SECTION:context-->